 Counseling can be helpful to address many concerns.
 A student may choose to contact our office for help with:

 - Sexual identity

 - Test anxiety

 - Traumatic events

 - Veterans' Issues

-While the counseling center staff is trained and highly committed to the well-being of the community, should a student need additional resources, we will appropriately refer students to outside services such as a private practitioner, medical professional (e.g. psychiatrist, nutritionist), community support group, or facility that specializes in the student's problem.
+Occasionally a student may need additional resources.
+The counseling center will appropriately refer students to outside services such as a private practitioner, medical professional (e.g. psychiatrist, nutritionist), community support group, or facility that specializes in the student's problem.

-Due to high demands for our services, there are limits to individual counseling appointments.
-However, PGCC Groups and Workshops have no limit and are highly encouraged in tandem with individual sessions to achieve maximum progress towards longer-term goals.
+The counseling center provides services within a brief therapy model, therefore individual counseling appointments are limited.
+PGCC Groups and Workshops have no limit and are highly encouraged in combination with individual sessions to achieve maximum progress towards longer-term goals.

 While there are limits to confidentiality, the fact that you are seeing a counselor does not appear on any academic records.
 Your right to confidentiality is protected by law.
 As helping professionals, we are legally and ethically bound to report cases of child abuse, elder abuse, suicide, homicide, and if individuals are gravely disabled and unable to care for themselves.